markus1189/shake-it/src/presentation.md

 - modifying is a nightmare
 - let's shake it

+# Case Studies
+\section{Case Studies}

 # Producing the presentation

+This whole presentation is built with Shake

+- all figures are compiled from sources
+- images are downloaded
+- latex is compiled
+- reveal.js downloaded

-# Use Case: Organizing Photos
+# Organizing Photos

 - basis: `.RAW` files
 - editing creates a "sidecar" file without touching the `.RAW`